2025 RunNB's Awards Banquet - Saint John, NB

 Male: Mathieu Hébert - Moncton, NB / Female: Suzanne Myers, Moncton, NB

-RunNB launched the RunNB 2023 New Brunswick Challenge last December.
-The Challenge included 1200km loops of New Brunswick allowing runners and walkers to challenge themselves to cover the 1200km loop distance or more over a 12-month period.
+In 2025, RunNB launched Circle New Brunswick Challenge which began February 1rst and ended December 31rst.
+The Challenge included 2000 km loops of New Brunswick allowing runners and walkers to challenge themselves to cover a 2000 km loop distance over a 11-month period.

-Marcelle Breau, of Tracadie, the top winner of the 2023 RunNB Challenge, managed to cover over 7000km.
-Her husband, Jean-Marie, finished second with 6000 plus km to his credit.
+Marcelle Breau, of Tracadie, the top winner of the two previous years RunNB Challenge, managed to cover an incredible distance of 6391 km.
+Her husband, Jean-Marie, finished second with 5330 plus km to his credit.
 Marcelle and Jean-Marie Breau both ran over 20 RunNB events and many training runs to total more than three loops around the province of NB.

 Banquet Photos & Award Winners Photos